HumanTree92/esx_advancedgarage/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Before submitting an issue make sure you look through the Closed Topics & the Wiki.
-By Creating an issue you agree that you have looked through the Closed Topics, Wiki & accept any punishments.
+about: Make sure you have looked through the Closed Topics & the Wiki before submitting an issue as you accept any Punishments.
 title: ''
 labels: ''
 assignees: ''